Marketing has changed a lot over the past few years.

 And this is nothing new.

-Marketers have been using similar CTAs to drive action for years — even before they were writing them for websites and digital ad campaigns.
+Marketers have been using similar call to action to drive action for years — even before they were writing them for websites and digital ad campaigns.

 This means that there are some basic principles marketers have been using for years that continue to drive results.

-That’s why in this post, I’ll highlight three essential aspects of an effective CTA, regardless of its location.
+That’s why in this post, I’ll highlight three essential aspects of an effective call to action, regardless of its location.

 I’ll show how these principles were used in traditional advertising methods, how they translate for digital campaigns, and how you can use them to make all of your CTAs even more compelling.